abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

         6 14  5 21  8 13  4 11  1 11 14 35 13 20 11 17 10 18 12 11  ...

-    Each pair corresponds to a task: the first number is the machine and the second one is the time needed to process the task on that machine.
+    Each pair corresponds to a task: the first number is the machine id and the second one is the time needed to process the task on that machine.
 As is often the case, there is a one to one correspondence between the tasks and the machines.
     For the first job, the first task needs 14 units of time on machine 6, the second task needs 21 units of time